 I made my list on a piece of colourful paper that would stand out against my desk.
 This is what it looks like: (really low-tech, I know!)

 The benefit: This list of things is beside you ALL THE TIME.
 When you’re stuck with the “I don’t know what to do next” issue, check your list, and you’ll see what you have to work on.

 This also reminds you that you really ARE doing a lot of work, you should cut yourself some slack.
 Because these millions of little things add up, and end up filling your day.
 Then at the end of the week, when your superiors ask where all of your time has gone, then you have a very full, comprehensive list.

-The end result, after a very strenuous week, I’ve had the most productive week of my life.
+The end result, after a very strenuous week – I’ve had the most productive week of my life, and I’ve found a way how to deal with an overwhelming workload.
 The most checked-off to-do tasks, the most results to show for my work.
 The best part?
-The feeling that I’m in control of my tasks, and that nobody’s going to be disappointed about some forgotten task.
+The feeling that I’m in control of my tasks, that the workload is not overwhelming, and that nobody’s going to be disappointed about some forgotten task.

 What solutions would you suggest?

 Did you find this article useful?
 Give it a clap!20

 Psst!
 You can clap more than once if you really loved it 🙂